UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 :::{glue:figure} fig:08-verticalDistToMin
 :name: fig:08-verticalDistToMin

-Scatter plot of sale price versus size with red lines denoting the vertical distances between the predicted values and the observed data points.
+Scatter plot of sale price versus size with lines denoting the vertical distances between the predicted values and the observed data points.
 :::

 +++